Chrysler Airflow (2027): Production

 While the Airflow was making its way to a production schedule, in mid-2023, the head of design indicated that an already-in-progress alternative design would take over for the design that the public had seen for the previous two years.
 It was originally expected to debut for the 2025 model year.

-In January 2025, a leaked email to suppliers suggested that development of the production version of the Airflow, known internally as "C6X (CA)", was delayed to re-evaluate powertrain strategies, but is expected to resume development in Summer 2025, with a pre-production reveal in late 2025 or early 2026.
+In January 2025, a leaked email to suppliers suggested that development of the production version of the Airflow, known internally as "C6X (CA)", was delayed to re-evaluate powertrain strategies, but is expected to resume development in Summer 2025, with a pre-production reveal in early to mid 2026.
 The actual production model will debut in the second half of 2026 as a 2027MY.
-At the Chrysler Carlisle Nationals event in June 2025, Chrysler CEO Christine Feuell announced that C6X development was resumed and that the production version will be a hybrid along with gas-powered/internal combustion(ICE) models.
-The powertrain at launch will be the upcoming 1.6L Stellantis Prince engine Turbocharged I-4 Hybrid engine which debuted later in August 2025, in the upcoming 2026 Jeep Cherokee (KM).
-Other powertrains for the gasoline/Internal combustion versions will include the updated 2.0L Hurricane 4 EVO Turbo I-4.
-It will debut in sometime in late 2026, with production starting starting in Fall 2026 as 2027MY.
+At the Chrysler Carlisle Nationals event in June 2025, Chrysler (brand) CEO Christine Feuell announced that C6X development was resumed and that the production version will be a hybrid along with gas-powered/internal combustion(ICE) models.
+The powertrain at launch will be the upcoming 1.6L Stellantis Prince engine Turbocharged I-4 Hybrid engine which debuted later in August 2025, in the 2026 Jeep Cherokee (KM).

+At Stellantis’s investor day on May 21, 2026 for the company’s FaSTLane 2030 plan, Head of North American Brands Tim Kuniskis and Chrysler Brand CEO Matt McAlear announced that the production version would officially be named the “Airflow” and would be moving to the company’s new STLA One platform and away from the initially expected STLA Large platform.
+Production is expected to start at Belvidere Assembly in fall 2027 for 2028MY.
+It is expected to launch with the 1.6L EP6CDTX I4-T in both a base (gas/ice non-hybrid) variant and the hybrid setup variant that debuted in the Jeep Cherokee(KM) and the 2.0L Hurricane 4 EVO I4-T will serve as the upgrade for the Gas version.